 Oxford Sports LTC has direct safe and inclusive responsibility for:

-- Staff, consultants, coaches and officials they employ;
+- Staff, consultants, coaches and officials it employs;

-- Volunteers, including board members and councillors they recruit;
+- Volunteers, including board members and councillors it recruits;

 - Ensuring all accreditation requirements are met by accredited coaches, officials and venues.